databrickslabs/dbx/docs/source/orchestration.rst

 To perform integration with Azure Data Factory, please do the following steps:

 * Please ensure that pipeline is created and published in Azure Data Factory.

+1. Deploy from cli command

-* Inside your CI pipeline, deploy latest job versions and write deployment result into a file:
+* Deploy the latest job version and write deployment result into a file

 .. code-block::

     dbx deploy --write-specs-to-file=.dbx/deployment-result.json --files-only

 * Reflect job definitions to Azure Data Factory activities:

-1. Deploy from cli command

 .. code-block::